nagano564/tv_app/README.md

 This project was built using Ruby, version 2.4.0, along with Rails, version 5.1.5.
 For Ruby installation or update, please see the following documentation: https://github.com/postmodern/ruby-install.
 For Rails installation, please follow this guide: http://installrails.com.
 For Rails update, please see: http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html.

 There are many reasons that I chose ruby on rails.
-The first one is the MVC design pattern of rails. commonly used for developing software that divides an application into three interconnected parts.
+The first one is the Model-View-Controller design pattern of rails.
+MVC is commonly used for developing software that divides an application into three interconnected parts.
 This is done to separate internal representations of information from the ways information is presented to and accepted from the user.
 The MVC design pattern decouples these major components allowing for efficient code reuse and parallel development.
 Even though the model didn't interact with a database it still made sense to me to use this framework.
 Instead of an Active Record table we used the data from the response of the API endpoints.
 I created a model class to access the information in an array as I would with an Active Record query.

 HTTParty is a rails gem that simplifies an API request.
 It includes the CLI executable command `httparty` which can be used to query web services and examine the resulting output.
 By default it will output the response as a pretty-printed Ruby object (useful for grokking the structure of output). https://github.com/jnunemaker/httparty